Jessmatth/Salary-Negotiation-Coach/README.md

 Compare your salary offer against 45,000+ real market data points.
 The user instantly sees the exact dollar difference between their offer and the median salary for their role and where your offer falls in the market.

 ### Leverage Quiz
-An 8-question assessment that calculates your negotiation power score (0-100).
-Based on factors like competing offers, market demand for your skills, and your current situation, you'll receive tactical recommendations on how hard to push.
+Determine the user's negotiation power to personalize the subsequent script and advice.
+An 8-question assessment calculates a 0-100 negotiation power score.
+The user receives tactical recommendations based on factors like competing offers, market demand, and current employment.

 ### Script Generator
 Get customizable negotiation email templates with adjustable tone (Polite, Professional, or Assertive).
 Edit and personalize the scripts to match your style before sending.